How to Find the Best Commercial Mortgage LendersMarch 29, 2019

 What Are Commercial Mortgage Lenders?

-Commercial mortgage lenders are banks, credit unions, asset-backed trusts, government sponsored enterprises, life insurance companies, private lenders and other funding sources.
 These lenders make mortgage loans secured by commercial property.
 Generally, commercial developers and investors use mortgage loans for acquiring, refinancing or redeveloping commercial real estate.
 Therefore, the job of a commercial mortgage lender is to understand your project’s financial needs.
-Then, the lender must deliver the right financing to exactly satisfy those needs.
+Then, the lender must deliver the right financing to satisfy exactly those needs.

 Naturally, the lender must structure the mortgage loan terms in a way that satisfies both borrower and lender.
 Thus, the lender will specify the loan amount, the term until maturity, and the fixed or variable interest rate.
 Also specified are the amortization schedule, balloon payments, prepayment penalties, and recourse language, if any.
 Optionally, there may be restrictions placed upon the borrower until loan repayment completes.
 Without exception, commercial mortgages receive extensive underwriting, because commercial mortgage lenders must practice substantial due diligence.